timescale/docs/use-timescale/hypercore.md

 Hypercore’s hybrid approach combines the benefits of row-oriented and column-oriented formats in each Timescale Cloud service:

-- **Fast ingest with Rowstore**: new data is initially written to the rowstore, which is optimized for high-speed inserts and updates.
+- **Fast ingest with rowstore**: new data is initially written to the rowstore, which is optimized for high-speed inserts and updates.
 This process ensures that real-time applications easily handle rapid streams of incoming data.
 Mutability—upserts, updates, and deletes happen seamlessly.

-- **Efficient analytics with Columnstore**: as the data _cools_ and becomes more suited for analytics, it is automatically migrated to the columnstore.
+- **Efficient analytics with columnstore**: as the data _cools_ and becomes more suited for analytics, it is automatically migrated to the columnstore.
 Your data is compressed into small batches and organized for efficient, large-scale queries.
 This columnar format enables for fast scanning and aggregation, optimizing performance for analytical workloads while also